Perseid Meteor Shower Guide

 Have you ever made a wish upon a falling star?
 Many of us have heard this famous phrase since childhood.
 Like Jiminy Cricket in Pinocchio, the innocent dreamers within us may have believed that a falling star could conjure up forces to make our wishes come true, but only if we made our wish before the "star" vanished from sight.
 And although the power of falling stars is a myth, many people have reported that their wishes did come true.

-Falling stars, also known as "shooting stars," have been mesmerizing stargazers for centuries.
-They are not actually stars but streaks of light that can suddenly appear anywhere in the night sky.
-Falling stars are made of tiny bits of dust and rock called meteoroids.
+Falling stars, also known as "shooting stars," have mesmerized stargazers for centuries.
+They are not actually stars but streaks of light that appear suddenly anywhere in the night sky.
+Falling stars are made of bits of dust and rock called meteoroids.
 When this material enters Earth's atmosphere at tens of thousands of miles per hour, it immediately burns up.
 Astronomers call the blazing material streaking across the sky a meteor.
 Most are faint and last for less than a second, while some "fireballs" can light up the sky (magnitude -4) and last for several seconds.
-Meteors can be seen on any given night, but they are best seen on moonless nights, far away from city lights.
+You can observe meteors on any night, but you’ll have the best chance on a moonless night, far away from city lights.

-Several times during the year and throughout the course of several nights, Earth encounters many swarms of meteoroids at once, called meteor showers.
-These showers take place annually, are predictable, and appear to radiate from the same general area of the sky.
+Several times during the year and throughout several nights, Earth encounters swarms of many meteoroids at once, called meteor showers.
+These showers occur annually, are predictable, and appear to radiate from the same general sky area.

 Each meteor shower is named for the constellation where most of its meteors appear to originate—the Geminids (Gemini), Perseids (Perseus), and so on.
-When you're observing a meteor shower, locate its namesake constellation as a good starting point for your observations.
+When observing a meteor shower, locate its namesake constellation as a good starting point for your observations, but scan areas of the sky nearby.

 Meteor showers occur when Earth passes through a trail of interplanetary debris left over from past comets or asteroids making their journeys around the Sun.
 Some years, meteor showers can put on fine displays of several hundred or more shooting stars per hour, while other years can produce less-than-average shows.
 However, on rare occasions, some meteor showers can treat us to an incredible display of thousands of shooting stars over a brief period.
-This is known as a meteor storm.
-The Leonids meteor storm of 1966 produced thousands of shooting stars per minute that fell through the Earth's atmosphere during a brief 15-minute window.
+This outburst is known as a meteor storm.
+The 1996 Leonids meteor storm produced thousands of shooting stars per minute that fell through the Earth's atmosphere within a brief 15-minute window.
 Those fortunate to have witnessed this storm likened it to falling rain.
-So yes, when it rains, it can sometimes pour!
+So yes, when it rains meteors, it can sometimes pour!

 Summer's Best Meteor Shower

 The Perseid meteor shower is one of the best-known meteor showers and never fails to put on an excellent show under ideal sky conditions.
-It has an average rate of 50-75 meteors per hour or more.
-However, it can put on a fantastic display of several hundred per hour, as was the case back in 1993 when the rate topped at 300 meteors per hour.
-Because this shower takes place in mid-summer, it is often widely observed, as many families are on summer break and camp in dark skies.
+It has an average rate of 50-75 meteors per hour or more, but occasionally puts on a fantastic show of several hundred per hour.
+For example, in 1993, the rate topped 300 meteors per hour!
+Because this shower occurs in mid-summer, it is often widely observed, as many families are on summer break and campgrounds are filled with people, usually in dark skies.

 The Perseid meteor shower occurs as the Earth passes through debris left behind from Comet 109P/Swift-Tuttle.
 It was the first meteor shower linked to a comet.
-The shower's radiant will appear to be coming from the constellation Perseus, but they may appear in any part of the sky.
-There may be a high proportion of vapor trails.
+The shower's radiant appears from Perseus' constellation, but they may appear in any part of the sky.
+Be on the lookout for several high-proportion vapor trails!

 Top 10 Viewing Tips